Understanding Oral Pathology

 - Change in bite

-Treatment of Bisphosphonate Related Osteonecrosis of the Jaws (BRONJ)
+Treatment of Medication-Related Osteonecrosis of the Jaws (MRONJ)

-Over the past 2 decades, a class of drugs have been used more commonly in the treatment of osteoporosis and cancer related bone disease.
+Over the past 2 decades, a class of drugs has been used more commonly in the treatment of osteoporosis and cancer-related bone disease.
 If you have taken any of these medications, you may be experiencing certain side effects that contribute to bone decay in the mouth and should consider treatment.

 - Pamidronate (Aredia)